 Chemical recycling

-Chemical recycling is a newer method of recycling plastic that uses chemical processes to break down the plastic into its component parts, such as monomers or polymers.
+Chemical recycling is a newer method of recycling plastic that uses chemical processes to break down the plastic into its parts, such as monomers or polymers.
 These components can then be used to create new plastic products or other chemicals.
 Chemical recycling is still in its early stages of development, but it shows promise as a way to recycle difficult-to-process plastics like number 7.

 Examples of 7 plastic